szho42/xnat-docker-compose/README.md

 2. Try-out "Demo" XNAT instance (optional)

-If you just want to check out XNAT and don't want to bother with SSL certs and the like at this point you can perform basic configuration with
+If you just want to check out XNAT and don't want to bother with SSL certs, locations for securely storing the imaging data, and the like at this point you can perform basic configuration with

 ```
 ./configure-basic.sh